ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Cyber-Security-Guidelines.md

 - Common security measures that I use are MFA like 2-step authentication via authenticator app (Microsoft or Google Authenticator) and phone or mail verification, creating strong password (should be at least 8 characters, including a combination of special characters, upper and lower cases, number and don't contain personal information), and don't use the same password for every accounts (in the past I used the same password for multiple accounts, so now I have to change the passwords to enhance security)
 - Set biometric authentication for sensitive app (bank accounts, password managers, access to electronic devices)
-- Be aware of cyberattacks like phishing, don't click on unsafe links and don't give out sensitive information to unreliable websites
+- Be aware of cyber attacks like phishing, don't click on unsafe links and don't give out sensitive information to unreliable websites
 - Lock your devices when you're not present (for laptop you can simply close the monitor or find the "Lock" function, for mobile phones you should turn it off)
 - You can use password manager to save the passwords.
 It can also generate secure passwords and save them so you don't have to remember them.
 (I mostly use password manager integrated on the browsers, but I'm happy to find other options)